liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/tck-tests.md

 Test: Write a portlet that gets Bridge API class and calls Class.getPackage to get the Specification Title and Version to compare with above statement.

-[<a name="3.2"></a>3.2] The value `ALWAYS_DELEGATE` indicates the bridge should not render the view itself but rather always delegate the rendering.

-Test: Run app with this config setting.
-Test by writing a ApplicationFactory to insert our own Application Impl that overrides setViewhandler which creates/installs the test ViewHandler before all others (on first call).
-In this text ViewHandlers render -- check to see what the renderpolicy is and set an appropriate msg indicator on the request (attribute)

-[<a name="3.3"></a>3.3] The value `NEVER_DELEGATE` indicates the bridge should always render the view itself and never delegate.

-Test: Run app with this config setting.
-Test by writing a ApplicationFactory to insert our own Application Impl that overrides setViewhandler which creates/installs the test ViewHandler before all others (on first call).
-In this text ViewHandlers render -- check to see what the renderpolicy is and set an appropriate msg indicator on the request (attribute)

-[<a name="3.4"></a>3.4] `DEFAULT` indicates .... the bridge to first delegate the render and if and only if an Exception is thrown then render the view based on its own logic

-Test: Run app with this config setting.
-Test by writing a ApplicationFactory to insert our own Application Impl that overrides setViewhandler which creates/installs the test ViewHandler before all others (on first call).
-In this text ViewHandlers render -- check to see what the renderpolicy is and set an appropriate msg indicator on the request (attribute)

-[<a name="3.5"></a>3.5] If the configuration parameter is not present or has an invalid value the bridge renders using default behavior.
-I.e. as if `DEFAULT` is set

-Test: Run app with this config setting.
-Test by writing a ApplicationFactory to insert our own Application Impl that overrides setViewhandler which creates/installs the test ViewHandler before all others (on first call).
-In this text ViewHandlers render -- check to see what the render policy is and set an appropriate msg indicator on the request (attribute)

 [<a name="3.6"></a>3.6] `LIFECYCLE_ID` is a `String` valued configuration parameter that describes the `ID` of the `Lifecycle` the bridge uses when executing Faces requests.